ovh/docs/pages/cloud/private-cloud/lifecycle_policy/guide.en-gb.md

 #### End of Sales

-This refers to the date when the sales of new service for a version or range is discontinued.
-Past this date, clients will not be able to start a service on the discontinued version or range anymore.
+This refers to the date when the sales of new service for a commercial range or version is discontinued.
+Past this date, clients will not be able to start a service on the discontinued commercial range or version anymore.

-After the End of Salesfor a specific Service generation, the Client will still be able to use and grow existing instances of the Service and add additional individual Host Servers.
-The Packs from that previous generation or any other generation before it will not be available anymore for ordering new instances of the Service.
-The Packs will be sold for the new Service generation launched on the market only.
+After the End of Sales for a specific commercial range, the Client will still be able to use and grow existing instances of the Service and add additional individual Host Servers.
+The Packs from that previous commercial range or any other commercial range before it will not be available anymore for ordering new instances of the Service.
+The Packs will be sold for the new commercial range launched on the market only.

 The End of Sales are usually announced with a thirty (30) days minimum warning.

-A range will typically reach its End of Sales three (3) years after the beginning of the General Availability phase.
+A commercial range or version will typically reach its End of Sales three (3) years after the beginning of the General Availability phase.

 #### End of Growth

-This refers to the date when the growth for a version or range is discontinued.
-Past this date, clients will not be able to order the discontinued version or range anymore.
+This refers to the date when the growth for a commercial range or version is discontinued.
+Past this date, clients will not be able to order the discontinued commercial range or version anymore.

 The End of Sales are usually announced with a thirty (30) days minimum warning.

-A range will typically reach its End of Growth five(5) years after the beginning of the General Availability phase.
+A commercial range or version will typically reach its End of Growth five(5) years after the beginning of the General Availability phase.

-#### End of Support
+#### End of Support - Applicable only for Essentials and Premier commercial ranges

-This refers to the date when a version or range ceases to have support from OVHcloud.
+This refers to the date when a commercial range or version ceases to have support from OVHcloud.

 The End of Life may involve the unapplicability of SLAs, and the absence of support services, limited availability of spares, hardware delivery without any guaranteed specific timeframe.

 The End of Support are usually announced with a thirty (30) days minimum warning.

-A range will typically reach its End of Support five (5) years after the beginning of the General Availability phase.
+A commercial range or version will typically reach its End of Support five (5) years after the beginning of the General Availability phase.

 #### End of Life

-This refers to the date when a version or range is being shut down
+This refers to the date when a commercial range or version is being shut down

 The End of Life may involve the unapplicability of SLAs, and the absence of support services, the absence of spares.